Division of Campus Planning, Infrastructure, and Facilities and COVID-19

 - Enhanced cleaning is defined as disinfecting high-touch surfaces.

 Yes.
-To mitigate the potential for contamination of high touch points, over 2,000 hand sanitizer dispensers will be positioned at building entrances, exits, elevators, and classrooms.
+To mitigate the potential for contamination of high touch points, over 1,400 hand sanitizer dispensers were positioned at building entrances, exits, elevators, and classrooms.

-Over 600 new touch-free soap dispensers in building restrooms will be installed, as well as 600 new touch-free paper towel dispensers in building restrooms.
+Over 800 new touch-free soap dispensers in building restrooms have been installed over the past year-and-a-half, as well as 700 new touch-free paper towel dispensers in building restrooms.

 Routine cleaning of unrestricted labs will be performed on a weekly basis.